Segobrigii: Geography

-In the 6th century BC, the territory of the Segobrigii stretched from the Massif de l'Étoile to the Mediterranean coastline, south of the Salyes.
-It was gradually absorbed by the Greek colony of Massalia.
+By the 6th century BC, the territory of the Segobrigii stretched from the Massif de l'Étoile to the Mediterranean coastline, south of the Salyes.
+It was gradually absorbed by the Greek colony of Massalia over the following centuries.

 The only site testifying to a pre-600 BC occupation in Marseille is the oppidum of Baou de Saint-Marcel, at the outlet of the Huveaune valley, 7 km east of the Old Port of Marseille.
 The hills of the Marseille basin were also occupied during this period.
 Some scholars have proposed to identify the oppidum of Saint-Blaise (Saint-Mitre-les-Remparts) with the chief town of the Segobrigii.
 Although it is located 36 km north of Marseille, the settlement shows the presence of a Celtic wall from the end from the 7th century BC.
 In this view, this oppidum could be interpreted as the place where the Greeks and locals met before the foundation of Massalia further south.